 What you think you want is not always what you truly deeply want.

-While living with the yogis, I also read philosophy and self help books voraciously and came across the work of New York Time’s bestselling author and columnist for O, the Oprah Magazine, Martha Beck.
-USA Today and Psychology Today have referred to her as “the best known life coach in America”.
-In her book ‘Finding Your North Star’, Martha Beck says that in order to find out what you truly deeply want, you have to have WIGS- not the kind you put on your head, but the kind that come from your heart- Wildly Improbable Goals.
+While living with the yogis, I also read philosophy and self-help books voraciously and came across the work of New York Time’s bestselling author and columnist for O, the Oprah Magazine, Martha Beck.
+USA Today and Psychology Today have referred to her as “the best-known life coach in America”.
+In her book ‘Finding Your North Star’, Martha Beck says that in order to find out what you truly deeply want, you have to have WIGS- not the kind you put on your head, but the kind that comes from your heart- Wildly Improbable Goals.

 Martha Beck says that if you think about what you love to do and then the greatest expression of that, you can come up with meaningful goals for your life.
 For example, if you love to sing, your WIG could be to win Singapore Idol.

 Figuring out what you truly want is a tricky business.
 It involves digging deep and being honest about what you yearn for.
 Martha Beck also says that yearning for something, a relationship or fulfilling career, is a guarantee that we are going to get it.
 And that we should see all yearning as a promise of what is to come.

 You will find out what you truly deeply want in the quiet, still moments of your life.
 It will not come from your mind or ego, it will come from your heart.
 When you create meaningful goals, from your heart, you will find that you will be motivated to work toward them and things are more likely to work out.